suthzx/AF-/README.md

-A custom - filled chemical formula characteristics of the real-time software Instructions for use:
+Instructions for use:
 Disclaimer: This software is used for academic communication, and the running password is ICQMSicqms.
 It is not allowed to be used for commercial purposes in any form.
 All academic users have the right to use it.
 ①This software is written as a simple and practical exe program, which does not need other supporting environment, but can be used directly on the Win system.